chrismclarke/sami-programming/README.md

 # SAMI Programming

-This is a react-native wrapper around [Blockly Games](https://blockly-games.appspot.com/) for use on android or ios devices.
+This is a flutter wrapper around [Blockly Games](https://blockly-games.appspot.com/) for use on android or ios devices.